liorsinai-bbd/antlr-tsql-mwe/README.md

 Prerequisites
 ------------
-Install ANTRL.
+Install ANTLR.
 This can be downloaded from [www.antlr.org/download.html](https://www.antlr.org/download.html).

 The path to this file should be added as an environment variable e.g. C:\Program Files\Java\libs\antlr-4.9.1-complete.jar.